laxuanlinh/learnkube/learnkube.md

 - Now we can access the service using node's internal IP and `NodePort`'s port.
 - However if we're runnign docker on MacOS with Darwin kernel or Windows, the IP address is limited and cannot be accessed
-- To expose the IP address, we need to run a process with the following command to tunnel to the cluster
+- To expose the IP address, we need to run a process with the following command to tunnel to the cluster.
 ```zsh
 minikube services webapp-service
 ```
+- This doesn't happen on Linux though!!!